-It is a natural response to want to touch things, however, the Museum has to discourage this as the cumulative effects of abrasion, grease and sweat can result in irreparable damage to the objects.
+While visiting, it's natural to want to touch the Museum objects.
+We must, however, discourage this.
+The cumulative effects of touching - abrasion, grease and sweat - can result in irreparable damage to the objects.

 Mobile Phone Use

-To ensure a pleasant environment for all visitors, please refrain from using your mobile phone inside the Museum.
+To ensure a pleasant environment for all visitors, please refrain from talking on your mobile phone inside the Museum galleries.

 All four Museum sites are usually less crowded on weekdays.
 Try to avoid visiting during Irish school holidays.
 During the peak summer season, the Museum welcomes various tour groups.